joelparkerhenderson/demo-swift-hello-world/README.md

 1. You see the dialog "Choose a template for your new project".

     * Choose the "iOS" radio button.

     * Choose the "Single View Application" icon.

     * Tap the button "Next".

 1. You see the dialog "Choose options for your new project".

     * For "Product Name", type "Demo Swift Hello World".

-  * For "Organization Name", type anything you want; typically this is your company's name, or team's name, or similiar.
+    * For "Organization Name", type anything you want.
+Typically this is your company's name, or team's name, or similiar.
 For example, "Example Company".

-  * For "Organization Identifier", type anything you want; typically this is your company's reverse domain name.
+    * For "Organization Identifier", type anything you want.
+Typically this is your company's reverse domain name.
 For example, "com.example".

     * Tap the button "Next".

 1. You see the file chooser.

     * Choose where to save your project.

     * Tap the button "Create".

     * Xcode creates the project.

 ## How to sign the project

 1. If Xcode shows a "Signing" area with a "Status" alert icon, here's how to solve it.

     * Xcode may show a message such as "Signing for "Demo Swift Hello World" requires a development team.
 Select a development team in the project editor."

     * In the same "Signing" section, choose the "Team" dropdown, and choose your Apple ID.

     * If there's no Apple ID, then you need to add yours: Xcode → Preferences → Accounts → the "+" button → Add Apple ID

 ## How to run

 1. Run the project.

     * Xcode → Product → Run

     * This is simply to verify that the project runs so far.

 1. The Simulator launches.

     * The Simulator shows a blank screen.

     * Quit the Simulator and go back to using Xcode.

 ## How to create the label

 1. Open the view.

     * In the left Xcode column, Tap the icon "Main.storyboard".

     * In the next Xcode column, Tap the icon "View Controller Scene", then "View Controller", then "View".

     * In the central Xcode column, you see the "View Controller" layout area, and the view box is all blue, which means it is selected.

 1. Add a label.

     * In the lower-right Xcode area, there is a library picker, with four icons that have rollover tool tips: "Show the File Template library", "Show the Code Snippet library", "Show the Object library", "Show the Media library".

     * Tap the circle icon "Show the Object Library".

     * Scroll until you see the "Label" item.

     * Drag-and-drop the "Label" item to the middle of the View Controller layout area.

     * Double-tap the label to edit the text; edit the text to say "Hello World".

 ## How to center the label

 1. Center the label by adding constraints.

     * Control-tap-press the label, and drag right.
 This pops up a menu.
 Choose "Center Vertically in Container"

     * Control-tap-press the label, and drag down.
 This pops up a menu.
 Choose "Center Horizontally in Container"

 1. Update.

     * In the central Xcode column, in the lower right area, tap the icon that is a refresh circle arrow, with the tool tip "Update Frames".

     * The text field resets to its constraints, which make it the correct size, and center it in the view.

 ## How to run

 1. Run the project.

     * Xcode → Product → Run

 1. The Simulator launches.

     * The Simulator shows "Hello World".

     * Congratulations!
 You're successful!

 ## Tracking